 It is an excellent tool for SEO experts who charge clients for ranking their websites—previously known as SERPBook.
 It is an organizational Google SERP rank checker for assigning a set of keywords to their customers and helps you perform against your peers, and provides you with a whole track and record.

 SemRush is a popular SEO tool that helps you to check the ranking keywords, backlinks, and other SEO-related features of your website or competitor’s website.

-It includes complete SERP checker features like featured snippets, knowledge graph data, local SERP, and Google news, and you can figure out which keywords your competitors are ranking for.
+It includes complete search engine result checker features like featured snippets, knowledge graph data, local SERP, and Google news.
+You can figure out which keywords your competitors are ranking for.

 5. Moz Pro